 Below are five quick tips to improve your safety reporting culture.
 There will never be a silver bullet because the dynamics of aviation service providers are different.

-So instead of throwing up our arms in despair or waiting for somebody to notice that you are not doing your job, there are other tactics that safety managers should review to improve hazard reporting cultures and to encourage regular use of hazard reporting systems.
+So instead of throwing up our arms in despair or waiting for somebody to notice that we are not doing our job, there are other tactics that safety managers should review to improve hazard reporting cultures and to encourage regular use of hazard reporting systems.
 These tactics include:

 - Hazard identification training;